garrett-sutton/garrett-sutton.github.io/_drafts/fmla-with-gwen.md

 ---
 layout: post
-title:  "Taking time off with Gwen"
+title:  "At home with Gwen"
 date:   2024-4-8 12:30:02 -0600
 categories: [ parenting ]
 ---

-## why did i do this? circumstances?
+## getting Gwen into daycare
 Long before Grace was pregnant with Gwen, I was warned about how long it takes to get a baby into daycare.
 So when we found